 They’re slow-moving, gentle grazers of sea grasses that mean no harm to anyone.
-The manatee, aka sea cow, is found in only a few locales in the world and there are only 3 known species of these docile creatures in the world today: the West Indian manatee, the Amazonian manatee, and the West African manatee.
+The manatee, aka sea cow, is found in only a few locales in the world and there are only 3 known species of these docile creatures in the world today: the West Indian, the Amazonian, and the West African.
 The dugong is a close relative.
 They are the unfortunate recipients of harassment, injury, and death at the hands of tourists, hunting, pollution (red tide), water craft propellers & direct strikes, and habitat destruction.
 Manatees are listed as Vulnerable by the IUCN.

 First the Stats…